 The main difference might come from the fact that I come from a “saver” society and live now in a “consumer” society.
 Back home we tend to keep few quality things/people for a longer time while on the new continent, the Dollar Store philosophy guides all our decisions: everything and everybody comes in cheap and is replaceable.
 To me, all relationships here are governed by cordiality: the dialogue is informal and friendly and usually goes around the area of interest that brought the group together without going deeper or wider than just that.
 The term “friend” is used quite loosely to name golf friends, riding friends, work friends, shopping friends, travel friends and so on… each and every compartment of our lives here comes with a set of “friends” but the connection is superficial and with no expectations of durability or depth.
 Once the golf season ends, the friendship goes into the hibernation until spring.

-It makes sense if you put it in the context of life in North America: mobile and transient.
+It makes sense if you put it in the context of life in North America: task-oriented, mobile and transient.
 People move at a drop of a hat for a better position, more money, a better opportunity, a better lifestyle therefor they are reluctant to invest more in human relationships.
 Friends tend to fulfil the need of pure socializing as for the times in need when sickness strikes or divorce, depression or just blue moods settle in, we turn to professional services who make good money for providing the “friend in need” support.
 I understand the logics behind it, but will it be enough for me?

 Some time ago I read Hedrick Smith’s book The Russians.
 A journalist who spent time in Russia in the early 70’s, and wrote this beautiful book that provides so much insight into the culture and mindset of the Russians behind the Iron Curtain.
 Some or most of what he wrote applies to all of us that have grown up and formed our characters during those times.
 I will leave you with this paragraph about how we define friendship.
 I could not have written as accurate and beautiful as he did: